Parasites in the Toolchain: A Large-Scale Analysis of Attacks on the MCP Ecosystem: Introduction

 \item \textit{Security Implications}.
-We demonstrate the widespread consequences and diversity of MCP-UPD for MCP ecosystems.
+We demonstrate the widespread consequences and diversity of MCP-UPD for MCP ecosystems in real-world scenarios.
 Additionally, we propose defense mechanisms of MCP-UPD and discuss two other types of parasitic toolchain attacks, remote command execution and arbitrary file write.

 \squishend